-Courses are graded on a numerical scale with a grade of 75% considered as a satisfactory score and 70% as minimal acceptable score for a single course.
+Unless otherwise specified in the course description, courses are graded on a numerical scale with a grade of 75% considered as a satisfactory score and 70% as minimal acceptable score for a single course.
 Students must maintain a cumulative average grade of 75% to progress.
 No letter grades will be recorded on official transcripts.
 The Dean's List will be calculated on an overall GPA of 95% or above each semester.
 It is the policy of Texas Tech University Health Sciences Center School of Pharmacy to issue grades of "I" (Incomplete) when a course requirement, such as an exam or a report, has not been completed.
 The student has the responsibility of contacting the faculty member about an exam or a report that has not been completed to determine the validity of grade of incomplete.
 The faculty member may allow up to a maximum of one year for a student to complete the course.
 If it is not completed within this time, the "I" will be changed to a "0%."
-The student is responsible for completing the work that will remove the "I." The following grading symbols are used in common by all TTU Health Sciences Center Schools:
+The student is responsible for completing the work that will remove the "I."